tide-foundation/tidecloakspaces/README.md

 1. Go to **Code → Codespaces**
 2. Select **"Create codespace in main"** on the `main` branch

+**Grab a coffee/drink as this process can take around 7-10 mins**

 ---

 ## ▶️ **What Happens Automatically**

 Once the Codespace launches, it will:

 - Clone the Tidecloak Next.js client app.
 Full repos can be found [here]((https://github.com/tide-foundation/tidecloak-client-nextJS)
 - Install dependencies
 - Create the `tidecloak.json` config
 - Pull and run the **Docker service** (`tideorg/tidecloak-dev:latest`) with environment variables
 - Start the Next.js app on port **3000**

 ✅ **Ports auto-forward** — no manual setup needed!
 ------------------------------------------------

 **IMPORTANT: Make port 8080 public"** to access the Tidecloak Admin UI Go to the Ports tab in Codespaces, find port 8080, and right-click → 'Change port visibility' → 'Public'"

 ## 🌐 **Access Your Running Services**